ethersphere/bee-docs/docs/access-the-swarm/keep-your-data-alive.md

 curl localhost:1635/chainstate
 ```

-Shows the current price per chunk per block in GPLUR, the smallest unit of BZZ.
+Shows the current price per chunk per block in PLUR, the smallest unit of BZZ.

 Soon, functionality will be added to *top up* your batches balance.
 For now, you must reupload content with a newly created *stamp batch id*.